rhel-labs/instruqt/quantum/04-run-a-test-program/assignment.md

 ![](../assets/jupyter_run_all.png)
 The kernel will restart and your program will run.
 This may take a few seconds to finish.

-Once the program has run, you will see that it has generated graphs like this:
+Once the program has run, scroll through your Jupyter Notebook again.
+It will have generated graphs like this:
 ![](../assets/quantum_output_graph.png)

-If you scroll down to the bottom of your Jupyter Notebook, you will now see your system information as well as the current system time.
+If you scroll down to the bottom of your Jupyter Notebook, you will now see the virtual machine's system information, the current system time and a copyright notice.
 ![](../assets/quantum_copyright_notice.png)

 You have now successfully configured and tested a quantum computing simulation stack.
 If you wish, you may continue to experiment with and modify the test program inside the Jupyter Notebook until the lab ends.